 Primal Kitchen is a health and wellness brand that sells products, such as Primal Kitchen Collagen Peptides, Collagen Fuel, and protein bars, that offer more healthy alternatives to simple kitchen staples.
-They have gained a lot of traction throughout the health and wellness community and many of their products, like their mayo, avocado oil, and protein bars, have become household favorites.
+The company was founded by Mark Sisson and they have gained a lot of traction throughout the health and wellness community and many of their products, like their mayo, avocado oil, and protein bars, have become household favorites.

 Their Primal Kitchen Protein Bars come in 5 different flavors and each pack only 2 grams of sugar, which makes them great alternatives to many other protein bars on the market.
 The bars have between 8 and 9 grams of protein.
 The protein bars are gluten-free, grain-free, and keto/ paleo-friendly.
 Let’s take a deeper look into these Primal Kitchen Protein Bars and their ingredients with this review and see if they are worth the hype.